 Every department has a subject librarian who is available for one-on-one research assistance as well as individual class instruction.
 Use the link above to find your subject librarian.
 We look forward to working with you!

 Faculty and staff members who are traveling outside of the country need to contact their Subject Librarian ahead of time to ensure access to Library Resources.

 Librarians regularly collaborate with faculty to address research needs of a given assignment or class project.
 Instruction can take place in the library, in your classroom, via web conferencing software, and/or through online course guides.
 Contact your subject librarian to set up a session.
 We look forward to working with you!

-See this guide for various film options that the Library provides access to, including streaming videos through Films on Demand and Kanopy, and films on DVD available in URSUS.
+See this guide for various film options that the Library provides access to.
 You may find additional films in SWANK Digital Campus, a selection of box office hits permitted for public performance in non-theatrical markets.